Suwethaig/Data_Portfolio/Vancouver_Rental_Analysis/README.md

 ### ***You vs. Vancouver rental prices***

-As a newcomer to Vancouver, one of the first things I noticed was how much of my income goes toward rent compared to back home.
+As a newcomer to Vancouver, one of the first things I noticed was how much of my income goes toward rent!
 It was surprising to realize that renting in Vancouver demands a significant portion of my earnings, something I wasn't accustomed to.
 This observation led me to wonder: ***Is this a recent phenomenon, or have Vancouver residents always faced such high rents?***

-Rather than just speculate, I decided to dive into the data and discover the truth for myself!
+Rather than just speculate, I decided to dive into the data and discover the truth for myself.

 ![Combined Meme](https://github.com/user-attachments/assets/81e90ab1-dfe1-49cc-ae58-e7de5ce971ac)